rskew/dhall-browser/README.md

 - add functions for the different outputs available on the website
   - the original code runs the different outputs as cases:  https://github.com/dhall-lang/dhall-haskell/blob/master/dhall-try/src/Main.hs but I initially stripped them out of this repo for simplicity

+Also it doesn't build unless it's re-inserted as a subdirectory of `dhall-haskell` :D